Sharedigm/.github/profile/README.md

 ## Benefits

-By installing the appropriate apps, you can use the Sharedigm platform for a wide variety of purposes:
+Use the Sharedigm platform to:

 - Regain control over your own data.
 - Share your files, images, music, and ideas.